-DMPS Graduation Requirements.
-Students are required to complete 23 credits to earn their high school diploma.
+DMPS Graduation Requirements Students are required to complete 23 credits to earn their high school diploma.
 Those courses should be completed in particular areas, which can be found at the link.
 For students who are struggling or have extenuating circumstances that could effect on-time graduation, DMPS may have potential alternatives.
 It is strongly encouraged that students and families schedule time to sit down with their counselor to discuss options and find the best fit based on the individual student’s needs.

-Central Campus.
-Campus provides Career and Technical Education (CTE) courses to students within and outside of Des Moines Public Schools.
+Central Campus provides Career and Technical Education (CTE) courses to students within and outside of Des Moines Public Schools.
 They have more than 30 programs within nine career academies and most students find something of interest at Campus.
 Students interested in applying for a Campus program need to be sure that they have added it to their MYAP plan with their counselor and applied for the program HERE.

-GPA.
-(Grade Point Average) Roosevelt students have a weighted and unweighted GPA, depending on if they have taken AP courses.
+GPA (Grade Point Average) Roosevelt students have a weighted and unweighted GPA, depending on if they have taken AP courses.
 A student’s GPA is the average of all grades that a student has earned high school credit for.
 A student’s GPA is not as fluid the longer they are in school.
 It is important for students to use their 9th and 10th grade year to establish a GPA that they are proud of and will help them access their post-secondary plans.

 MYAP (Multi-Year Academic Plan) is the program in Infinite Campus that we use to enter student’s course requests.
 Click on the link to learn more about how it works.

-- Students are making course requests.
-This is not a guarantee of their schedule.
-We do use requests from students to drive our master, but if there are not enough requests for a course, unfortunately, we cannot offer it.
-Staff certification may also impact our ability to offer a course.
+- Students are making course requests – This is not a guarantee of their schedule.
+We use requests from students to drive our master schedule, but if there are not enough requests for a course we cannot offer it.
+Staff certification also impacts our ability to offer a course.

-Standards Referenced Grading (SRG).
-Roosevelt uses Standards Referenced Grading to assess student progress and mastery of topics and standards.
+Standards Referenced Grading (SRG) Roosevelt uses Standards Referenced Grading to assess student progress and mastery of topics and standards.
 Please see this brochure provided by the district for some general Q&A. If you have more specific questions regarding SRG and a particular class, please reach out to that staff member directly.
 Teacher’s names are listed on student schedules.
 You can find a directory of staff here.